vaahxx/challenge-3dfilestore-web/README.md

 - Delete file
 - Download a transformed file ([see below](#Transform-and-Download-feature))

-On the server-side, you can store stored files however you want, with the database of your choice or even use the file system.
+On the server-side, you can decide how you store the files (with the database of your choice or even using the file system).

 In the end, you should provide:

-- A fully implemented and standalone backend code written in `Typescript`
+- A fully implemented and standalone backend code written in `Typescript`.
-- An [OpenAPI](https://www.openapis.org) specification file for your REST operations
+- An [OpenAPI](https://www.openapis.org) specification file for your REST operations.
-- If your backend requires external dependencies such as a database, it should be either standalone (e.g. sqlite) or containerized with [Docker Compose](https://docs.docker.com/compose)
+- If your backend requires external dependencies such as a database, it should be either standalone (e.g. sqlite) or containerized with [Docker Compose](https://docs.docker.com/compose).

-The whole frontend is provided and has a mock of each requested features.
+The frontend code is provided and has a mock of each requested features.

-The transform feature is displayed is a link with hardcoded arguments, but keep in mind that arguments are just placeholders, and could be set manually by a user.
+The transform feature is displayed as a link with hardcoded arguments, but keep in mind that arguments are just placeholders, and could be set manually by a user.

 > ⚠️ Keep in mind that your code should be efficient performance-wise.
 >
-> The performance of the database you choose will not factor in this evaluation. ⚠️
+> The performance of the database you choose will not be taken into account for this evaluation. ⚠️

 ### Transform and Download feature

-It is a special functionality that will transform each vertices in the file with a given scale and translation vector.
+The **Transform** a special functionality that will transform each vertices in the file with a given scale and translation vector.

 For example with an _obj_ the vertices are described like this: